-Consular Information FAQ Smart Traveler Enrollment Program (STEP) Dual Nationals Pilgrimage Travelers (Hajj & Umrah) Hurricanes, Typhoons & Cyclones Insurance Providers for Overseas Coverage Customs and Import Restrictions COVID-19 Test Order Rescinded Information for EE.
-UU.
-Citizens in Russia: Travel Options Outside Russia Sign up for up-to-date safety and security information and help us contact you in the event of an emergency abroad.
+Consular Information FAQ Smart Traveler Enrollment Program (STEP) Dual Nationals Pilgrimage Travelers (Hajj & Umrah) Hurricanes, Typhoons & Cyclones Insurance Providers for Overseas Coverage Customs and Import Restrictions COVID-19 Test Order Rescinded Information for U. S. Citizens in Russia: Travel Options Outside Russia Sign up for up-to-date safety and security information and help us contact you in the event of an emergency abroad.
 Travelers with Special Considerations Learn more about how to stay safe abroad and what the Department of State can do for you in an emergency.

 Should I Take a COVID-19 Test Before Flying?Knowing your COVID status can help you decide if it's safe to travel or if you should delay your flight, says Gronvall.
-For tourists, it can reduce the chance that you will feel sick during your vacation.
-And it can prevent other passengers from contracting COVID in transit.
+For tourists, it can reduce the chance that you will feel sick during your vacation and prevent other passengers from contracting COVID in transit.
 “It's especially important if you're at risk of serious illness due to age or underlying health conditions,” he adds.It's probably best to take a few quick antigen tests with you on your trip.
 If possible, choose the tests you've used before to minimize confusion and stress while you're away.

-Patients taking it should work with their doctor or pharmacist to decide if they can stop taking certain medications or reduce doses during the five days of treatment of the medication.
-McQuillen also reminds people to wear masks on any trip and to wear them in closed public places, such as airports, to avoid getting sick while traveling.
+What Other Precautions Should I Take?McQuillen also reminds people to wear masks on any trip and to wear them in closed public places, such as airports, to avoid getting sick while traveling.
 And make sure you've received the full dose of the vaccine and at least one booster dose, he says.
-That's to ensure that if you contract COVID abroad, it's likely to be less severe.